afterefx/newairpic/README.txt

     mysql.schema

-Add an user to the database and also create a driver page to give you the encoded password to place in teh password field.
-Be sure and use the backend provided
+Add an user to the database and also create a driver page to give you the encoded password to place in the password field.
+Be sure and use the backend provided.

 Update the following files:
     class.Settings.php